Our staff will respond to your query promptly and provide detailed information to your questions.

 After your buffet breakfast, you will arrive at 8 am this morning at the Helsinki port.

 Shown costs are per person.
 Twin share standard: Pushka Inn - central, canal front 3.5-star small hotel.
-2022 prices are early indicative.
 Please note departure either Wednesday or Thursday.
-Please note the second week of May is unavailable.

 This itinerary can be done only on alternate Wednesday and Thursdays.